The fourth moment of Dirichlet $L$-functions at the central value: Introduction

-The fourth moment of the family of Dirichlet $L$-functions averaged over all primitive characters modulo $q$ turns out to be much hard to study.
-Although it has some analogous places to the Riemann zeta-function in $t$-aspect, as we will see, there are significant differences which cause the fourth moment of Dirichlet $L$-functions to be much more difficult to treat.
-It has ever be conjectured by \cite{Ram79} that, for prime $q$,
+The fourth moment of Dirichlet $L$-functions in $q$-aspect is to some extent analogous to the Riemann zeta-function in $t$-aspect, but there exist significant differences.
+As specified in detail by Young \cite{You11}, these differences require quite different ways to treat the divisor sum and turn out to be much more difficult.

 For $q\nequiv 2 \pmod4$, Heath-Brown \cite{HB81} proved